realm/realm-js/examples/rn-todo-list/README.md

 > If you set up your App Services App [via a CLI](#via-a-cli-recommended), you can **skip this step** as the permissions should already be defined for you.

-After running the client app for the first time, [modify the rules](https://www.mongodb.com/docs/atlas/app-services/rules/roles/#define-roles---permissions) for the collection in the App Services UI for increased security.
+After running the client app for the first time, [modify the rules](https://www.mongodb.com/docs/atlas/app-services/rules/roles/#define-roles---permissions) for the collection in the App Services UI.

 * Collection: `Task`
   * Permissions: `readOwnWriteOwn` (see [corresponding json](./backend/data_sources/mongodb-atlas/TodoList/Task/rules.json))